 9.3 Clauses which expressly or by implication survive termination shall continue in full force and effect.

-As required by the Charity Commission and during the course of our work we shall collect information from you and others acting on behalf of the charity, and we shall return any original documents to you following completion of work.
-We are required by the Charity Commission to include within our working papers any relevant information that we have relied upon or considered in carrying out our examination.
+As required by all UK charity regulators and during the course of our work we shall collect information from you and others acting on behalf of the charity, and we shall return any original documents to you following completion of work.
+We are required by all UK charity regulators to include within our working papers any relevant information that we have relied upon or considered in carrying out our examination.

 This may include bank statements, trustee minutes, Gift Aid claims or other documents which we must hold for six years from the end of the period to which they relate.
 Whilst certain documents may legally belong to the charity, we intend to destroy correspondence and other papers that we store which are more than seven years old.
 If you require retention of any document, you must indicate that fact to us.